📸 Image coming soon for Gulab Jamun

 Pro Tips

-• 💡Tip 1: Use fresh khoya for best texture and authentic taste.
+• 💡Tip 1: Use fresh paneer for best texture.

-• 💡Tip 2: Fry jamuns on low heat to ensure even cooking and prevent raw centers.
+• 💡Tip 2: Always fry on medium heat to prevent burning and ensure even cooking.

 Storage & Serving

-Store chocolate gulab jamun in an airtight container in the refrigerator for up to 3 days.
-Warm slightly before serving or enjoy chilled.
-Do not freeze, as texture may change.
+Store Gulab Jamun in an airtight container, submerged in syrup, in the refrigerator for up to 3 days.
+Serve warm by reheating gently, or enjoy chilled.
+Avoid freezing as texture may change.

 Best served: Lunch